General Foundations of Number

 • Students gain operational awareness by developing and using algorithms in real-world problem-solving situations.

-There are many teaching principles that apply across the early grades in all areas and support the teaching of all the big ideas in mathematics.
-The most important are included in the following:
+There are many teaching principles that apply across the early grades in all areas and support the teaching of big ideas in mathematics, including:

 Students need to talk about mathematical concepts and their understanding of them, either with other students or with a teacher.

-A variety of conceptual representations promote understanding and communication.
+A variety of conceptual representations promotes understanding and communication.

-Concepts can be represented in a variety of ways (for example, using manipulatives, illustrations or symbols).
-Students who use manipulatives or illustrations to represent a mathematical concept are more likely to master it.
-The student's attitude towards mathematics improves when teachers use manipulatives effectively to teach concepts that are more difficult to grasp (Sowell, 1989; Thomson and Lambdin, 1994).
-However, students need to be accompanied in their experience of concrete, visual representations in order to establish the appropriate links between the mathematical concept and the symbols and language used to represent it.
+Concepts can be represented in a variety of ways (for example, using manipulatives, visually, or with symbols).
+Students who use manipulatives or visuals (sketches or diagrams) to represent a mathematical concept are more likely to master it.
+Student attitudes towards mathematics improve when teachers use manipulatives to teach concepts that are more difficult to grasp (Sowell, 1989; Thomson and Lambdin, 1994).
+However, students need to be supported in their use of concrete visual representations in order to make connections between the mathematical concept and the symbols and language used to represent it.

-Problem solving is a fundamental part of learning mathematics.
+Problem solving is fundamental to learning and doing mathematics.

 Problem-solving situations provide interesting and motivating contexts for students to understand the relevance of this discipline to everyday life.
 Even very young children benefit from this learning context.
 It is much more valuable for children to learn the basics in a relevant, concrete problem-solving context than to memorize procedures without a specific purpose.

-Students need to perform many experiments using a variety of resources and learning strategies (for example, number strips, number lines, number grids or mats, base ten materials, linking cubes, ten frames, calculators, math games, math songs, physical movements, math stories).
+Students should have many experiences using a variety of resources and learning strategies (for example, number strips, number lines, number grids or mats, base ten materials, linking cubes, ten frames, calculators, math games, math songs, physical movements, math stories).

 Some strategies (such as using math songs or movement) are not directly problem-solving activities; nevertheless, they are very useful because they respond to the learning styles of many children, especially in the early grades.